xsolla/pay-station-sdk/README.md

 ![SDK secure componentscheme](./readme_images/secure_component_scheme.png 'SDK secure componentscheme')

 Secure components have access to sensitive user data, and are encapsulated in iframes.
 But the input iframe consists of HTML input only and can receive styles for customization.
-Client have access to other HTML components like errors, borders, title, icons, etc., that exist outside the iframe (Web Component).
+Client have access to other HTML components like errors, borders, title, icons, etc., that exist outside of the iframe (Web Component).

 ![Customizing secure components](./readme_images/customizing_secure_components.png 'Customizing secure components')